Eco Web Design: The What, The Why & The How

 That is to use the highly-acclaimed WP Rocket plugin.
 It’s not free but quality never is.
 After disabling Breeze (so there are no conflicts) and enabling WP Rocket here are the results.

-Considering we started with mobile speed scores in the mid-20s this is phenomenal and something that just isn’t possible with page builders like DIVI and Elementor unfortunately (as much as I’ve enjoyed using both, it’s over now after this.)
+Considering we started with mobile speed scores in the mid-20s this is phenomenal and something that just isn’t possible with page builders like DIVI and Elementor, unfortunately.

 Images are one of the most important cogs in the website optimisation wheel.
 You can run the best WordPress theme with the best caching plugin (like I am) but still get poor results if you haven’t optimised your images.